This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Framework / Domains / Quantify Business Value / Planning & Estimating

-Estimation and exploration of potential cost and value of workloads if implemented in an organization’s cloud environment in a particular model or models.
+Estimation and exploration of potential cost and value, alongside opportunities for automation, sustainability and optimization, for workloads if implemented in an organization’s cloud environment in a particular model or models.

 Explore scenario(s) in the cloud